alanyongy/aegis-multiagent-ai/README.md

 > `indexToObserve = (round-1)*numOfAgents+agentID-1`
 > ![](writeup-assets/observe-assignment-by-id.png)
 >
-> The observed information about these cells with survivors (rubble information, number of survivors, etc) is message to all other agents.
+> The observed information about these cells with survivors (rubble information, number of survivors, etc) is messaged to all other agents.
+>
 > When an agent's indexToObserve is larger than the list of cells with survivors, they send a message to all agents to end the synchronzation stage.
 >
 > </details>